 Dissertation Proposal and Advancing to Candidacy

 Each student must prepare a written dissertation proposal and then give an oral public presentation of the proposal.
 This will normally happen soon after the RQ document is filed.
 Please see advancing to candidacy for more information on this requirement.

 Each student writes a dissertation that describes original research and submits it to the members of the dissertation committee.
 There are many resources available to assist in writing a dissertation.
 Please see final defense to read the steps for the defense.

 A minimum grade point average of 3.0 must be maintained over all CS graduate courses.
 All course requirements must be completed within a six-year period.
-There is a two-semester requirement for Ph.D.
-Candidacy.
-The first semester requires enrollment in _99R and the second semester requires enrollment in _99W.
+There is a two-semester requirement for PhD Candidacy.
 A student may enroll in a summer session as part of the 2 semester enrollment requirement.
 The Doctor of Philosophy degree requires a minimum of thirty semester hours of coursework, including dissertation hours.

 The Requirements of the Graduate School

 The Graduate School maintains additional academic & registration policies, which must be followed by all CS graduate students.
 These policies address such issues as grades & credit, courses taken in residence, transfer credit, and time limits.
 If you are unsure about a requirement, please speak with the CS graduate office.